g-jgreen/documentation/content/features/grafana.md

 ![template](features/grafana/template_resource.png)

 {{% alert info %}}
-Here we show the example where we fitler by provider, but it can be any other metadata field, such a resource type, customer etc.
+Here we show the example where we filter by provider, but it can be any other metadata field, such a resource type, customer etc.
 {{% /alert %}}

 `Metric` setting is different then in the overview dashboard, here we only select one resource, and we use the time series data to plot the path: